ashmi1204/tink-her-hack-temp/README.md

 List the key features of your project:
 - Feature 1: People can register using mail and password which directs them to their homepage and registered users can then login to their page.
-- Feature 2: In the homepage,there are options for donating and accepting food
+- Feature 2: In the homepage,there are options for donating and accepting food and a manual detailing how the application works.If they have any previous donations,there is a button for displaying them.
-- Feature 3: [Description]
+- Feature 3: In the donor Dashboard,details like foodtype,name,quantity and pickup details are entered and posted.
+The data will be saved to the database accordingly.
-- Feature 4: [Description]
+- Feature 4: Available food and its details are being displayed.Users can claim based on their convinience.

 ---